 It is the second-highest mountain in the world: K2’s peak stands at 8,611 meters (28,251 feet) above sea level, making it the second-highest mountain in the world after Mount Everest.

-Its location in the Karakoram Range: K2 is located in the Karakoram Range, a mountain range that stretches over 500 kilometers and includes several of the highest peaks in the world.
+Its location in the Karakoram Range: Mountain is located in the Karakoram Range, a mountain range that stretches over 500 kilometers and includes several of the highest peaks in the world.
 The Karakoram Range is also known for its rugged and remote terrain, making it a unique and challenging location for mountaineering.

 Its cultural significance: K2 is located in a region that is home to several indigenous communities, including the Balti people, who have lived in the area for generations.
 The region has a rich cultural history, including music, dance, and handicrafts.